Addalin-CP3445/FedML-FedNova-Code-Only/README.md

-# FedML-with-enhanced-FedNova
+# FedML-FedNova-Code-Only

-Implementation of FedNova algorithm with Differential Privacy for MSc research project in the FedML software
+Changes I made to the FedML code and not the entire FedML